-This indicator focuses on policy initiatives aimed at minimising the risk of early leaving by offering students a wider choice of programmes or alternative pathways (academic, technical or vocational), as well as providing opportunities for students to change tracks or programmes which do not meet their needs.
-The indicator also covers policies that are designed to ensure a smooth transition between education levels and programmes (especially from general education to VET programmes).
+This indicator focuses on policy initiatives aimed at minimising the risk of early leaving by offering students a wider choice of programmes or alternative pathways (academic, technical or vocational) and providing them with opportunities to change paths or programmes when these do not meet their needs.
+The indicator also covers policies that are designed to ensure a smooth transition between education levels and programmes (especially from general education to vocational education and training programmes).
 It also includes policies that aim to improve the recognition of skills and qualifications, thereby helping students to progress to the next level or to re-engage in education or training if they have left the system prematurely.

-3.3.
 Providing language support for students with a different mother tongue

-This indicator covers policies for language support for students with a mother tongue that is different from the language of instruction.
-Empirically, young people from migrant backgrounds tend to be overrepresented among those leaving education and training early in many European countries ().
-Policies on language support for these students can help ensure the provision of measures for strengthening the students' competences in the language of instruction, which are crucial in order to benefit from all the learning opportunities and to avoid falling behind.
+This indicator covers language-support policies for students with a mother tongue that is different from the language of instruction.
+Empirically, young people from migrant backgrounds tend to be over-represented among those leaving education and training early in many European countries (47).
+Language-support policies can help ensure the provision of measures to strengthen the students' competences in the language of instruction, which are crucial in order to benefit from learning opportunities and avoid falling behind.

-3.4.
 Addressing ELET in initial teacher education and continuing professional development

 This indicator examines policies and measures for improving teachers' understanding of the challenge of early leaving through initial teacher education (ITE) and continuing professional development (CPD).
-This implies increasing teachers' awareness of the underlying causes, the main triggers and early warning signs, as well as strengthening teachers' capacity to take action in both preventing early leaving and supporting students who are at risk.
+This implies increasing teachers' awareness of the underlying causes, the main triggers and early warning signs and strengthening their capacity to take action in both preventing early leaving and supporting students who are at risk.
 Training on ELET may also provide teachers with an opportunity to engage in peer learning and collaborate with other teachers and schools with experience in this area.

-(16) Eurostat (EU-LFS) [edat\lfse\02]
+^{(&}lt;sup>47) Eurostat (EU-LFS) [edat_lfse_02]

-3.5.
 Offering education and career guidance in schools

 This indicator analyses policies on education and career guidance, which is provided both as a compulsory part of the curriculum and by school guidance services in lower and upper secondary education.
-Education and career guidance provides students with information as well as support for developing their decision-making and other skills important for managing their educational and/or career choices.
-Guidance may also include psycho-social work or counselling to help students, in particular those at risk of leaving early, as they progress through education and training.
+Education and career guidance provides students with information and support in developing decision-making and other skills which are important for managing their educational and/or career choices.
+Guidance may also include psychosocial work or counselling to help students, in particular those at risk of leaving early, as they progress through education and training.

-3.6.
 Providing support for early leavers to re-enter the education and training system

 This indicator presents policies and measures that help young people who have left education and training early to re-enter the system.
-This may entail: policies promoting the provision of second chance education, i.e. alternative education and training pathways leading to a formal qualification; education and career guidance, which may be combined with practical skills training, one-to-one or group counselling, or similar support offered to help young people develop a vision for their careers and lives; and initiatives taking place within the context of the 'Youth Guarantee' (17), which seeks to ensure that all young people under 25 get a good quality, definite offer within four months of leaving formal education or becoming unemployed, for a job, apprenticeship, traineeship or continuing education that is adapted to each individual's need and situation.
+This may entail: policies promoting the provision of second-chance education, i.e. alternative education and training pathways leading to a formal qualification; education and career guidance, which may be combined with practical skills training, one-to-one or group counselling, or similar support offered to help young people develop a vision for their careers and lives; and initiatives taking place within the context of the 'Youth Guarantee' (48), which seeks to ensure that all young people under 25 get a good quality, definite offer within 4 months of leaving formal education or becoming unemployed for a job, apprenticeship, traineeship or continued education that is adapted to each individual's needs and situation.

-4. Higher education
+6.4.
+Higher education

-4.1.
 Quantitative targets relating to the social dimension of higher education